 Business Advocacy and Political Action help maintain a strong local economy where business can flourish

+As a business organization, when the North Clackamas Chamber of Commerce weighs who to endorse, it considers the needs and concerns of its members more than any political advantage that may come to the chamber or its board.
+Among the factors weighed are relationship with the chamber, voting record on business issues, political acumen, and a consistent ability to avoid the extremes of either major party by working across the aisle.
 These endorsements are advisory to our members, especially small business owners who work to serve their customers, supply jobs, make payrolls, and support the community.
 We hope as we question the candidates that we effectively represent the interests of our members.
+Read Endorsements

 Members assist in public policy efforts The Public Policy programs of the Chamber are financially supported by Vision Sponsors.
-Thank you to the 2013-2014 sponsors:
+Thank you to the 2014-2015 sponsors: